nuremics/nuremics/README.md

   </a>
 </p>

+# nuRemics
-**nuRemics is an open-source Python framework for building software-grade scientific tools.**
+_An open-source Python framework for building software-grade scientific tools._

 🔬 Scientific agility — engineering rigor.<br>
 🧩 Modular by design — no more siloed tools.<br>